In this section

 Public health focuses on protecting and improving health at a population level rather than one person at a time.

-The Affordable Care Act (ACA) — which rewards value and care coordination rather than volume and care duplication — requires clinicians to manage this type of patient care at a practice level.
+The Affordable Care Act (ACA) — which rewards value and care coordination instead of volume and care duplication — requires clinicians to manage this type of patient care at a practice level.
 This is called practice-based population health.

-If you want to improve a population’s health, you must be able to measure it.
+If you want to improve a population's health, you must be able to measure it.
 Programs such as the Centers for Medicare & Medicaid Services' (CMS) Quality Payment Program (QPP) identify national focus areas and require the use of electronic clinical quality measures (eCQMs).

-Public health agencies also require electronic reporting, because it improves the timeliness and accuracy of the data they need to identify disease outbreaks and to track disease trends over time.
+Public health agencies also require electronic reporting, because it improves the timeliness and accuracy of the data they needed to identify disease outbreaks and to track disease trends over time.